 Thinking about liabilities can make the best of us shudder.
 Nobody on this planet likes credit card bills, do they?
 Before accumulating more liabilities, prudent business owners often consider the following things:

-Unsurprisingly, you can’t offer a warranty on customer supplied parts since you didn’t buy it.
-However, the Consumer Protection Act and protection laws in most U.S. states require shop owners to offer a 90-day parts and labor warranty, regardless of who supplied the component.
-Bummer.
+Unsurprisingly, you can’t offer a warranty on parts you didn’t buy.
+However, the Consumer Protection Act and protection laws in most US states require shop owners to offer a 90-day part and labor warranty, regardless of who supplied the component.

 In such cases, legal attorneys advise shop owners to attain a liability waiver signed by the vehicle owner before conducting repairs.
 This absolves repair shops of any liability.